mal-votes/mal-votes.github.io/index.md

 # Main Voting Guide page
-## November 2020, Berkeley, California
+## June 2022, Berkeley, California
 This is a voting guide Mal compiled for the June 2022 election for interested friends and family, with a lot of the style and info forked from [Yar's Guide](https://yar-votes.github.io/).
 But opinions are Mal's own.

 ## Voting Information